suppressing the startup messages

 3.1 Grabbing the Data

-was pulled from the CRAN - so we’re going to have to homebrew our own solution.
+Unfortunately, RSocrata was pulled from the CRAN - so we’re going to have to homebrew our own solution.

 Fortunately, I put together a gist on github.
 You may recall Charles Powell introduced these last year.
 You can take a look at the gist here.

-to source the gist and grab the function I wrote to download all the EV data.
+We can use devtools to source the gist and grab the function I wrote to download all the EV data.

-that aims to smmoth over alot of rough edges in development.
-Primarily around building R packages or interacting with GitHub, but there is all sorts of neat things in devtools
+devtools is a collection of packages, like the tidyverse that aims to smmoth over alot of rough edges in development.
+Primarily around building R packages or interacting with GitHub, but there is all sorts of neat things in devtools - so be sure to check it out.

-devtoolsid = "https://gist.github.com/asenetcky/52bf3fa10a2dff08f62da96e2347e018",
+id = "https://gist.github.com/asenetcky/52bf3fa10a2dff08f62da96e2347e018",

 sha1 = "5b27e785462239543a6cda235382ebec7c381471"

-ℹ Sourcing gist "52bf3fa10a2dff08f62da96e2347e018"
+)ℹ Sourcing gist "52bf3fa10a2dff08f62da96e2347e018"

 # function exist?